bary249/The-Yellow-Castle/GAME_TODO.md

 # Land of Clans & Wanderers - Development TODO

+**⚠️ DEV NOTE**: Firebase initialization is currently wrapped in a try-catch block to allow "Offline Demo Mode" if configuration is missing.
+This enables running on new devices (like iOS) without immediate `flutterfire configure`.
+Auth and Matchmaking will be disabled in this mode.

 **Framework**: Flutter + Flame
 **Target**: Mobile (Portrait mode)
 **Match Duration**: 3-5 minutes